-The IPT Whistle-Blower Protection Policy is intended to provide an internal method for all IPT Associates to raise serious concerns regarding violations or suspected violations of IPT's Quality & Safety Policy, Code of Ethics and Business Conduct Policy, U.S. or State laws, or applicable regulations so that IPT can address and correct unsafe practices, inappropriate or illegal conduct and actions.
-It is contrary to the values of IPT for anyone to retaliate against any person who, in good faith, reports a safety violation, an ethics violation or a suspected violation of any company code, regulation or law.
+The IPT Whistle-Blower Protection Policy is intended to provide an internal method for all IPT Associates to raise serious concerns regarding violations or suspected violations of IPT's Code of Ethics and Business Conduct Policy, U.S. or State laws, or applicable regulations so that IPT can address and correct inappropriate or illegal conduct and actions.
+It is contrary to the values of IPT for anyone to retaliate against any person who, in good faith, reports an ethics violation or a suspected violation of any company code, regulation or law.
 Any employee who retaliates against one who has reported a violation in good faith is subject to discipline up to and including termination.
 Complaints which are made maliciously, or are knowingly false, will be considered a serious and improper infraction and will be subject to disciplinary action.